liuyxpp/liuyxpp.github.io/_posts/2020-03-19-scattering-1.md

 ---
 layout: post
 title: "Julia in Practice: Building Scattering.jl from Scratch (1)"
+subheadline: "Brief introduction to the scattering theory and the Julia programming language"
-description: The first blog post for a series of articles on an effort to demonstrate how to develop a package from scratch for computing scattering and diffraction curves of individual or self-assembled nanoparticles, polymers as well as biological materials using Julia programming language.
+description: "The first blog post for a series of articles on an effort to demonstrate how to develop a package from scratch for computing scattering and diffraction curves of individual or self-assembled nanoparticles, polymers as well as biological materials using Julia programming language."
 author: Yi-Xin Liu
 date: 2020-03-19
-modified: 2019-04-04
+modified: 2019-04-09
 image:
     feature: abstract-3.jpg
     twitter: scattering1/structure.png